asymptotic-io/meta-asymptotic/README.md

 systemctl start wireplumber
 ```

-To test compressed offload with `pipewire`, on one terminal execute
+To test compressed offload with `pipewire` and `pw-cat`, on one terminal execute

 ```bash
 pw-cat -o -p jambi.mp3 --target 0